AristotleRazak/s-processor-school-management-system/usage_guide.md

 5. Click on ‘Home’ to return to the main dashboard
 6. Click on ‘< Previous’ to select new class for another display

+---

-How to generate class school fees sheet for daily collection THIS OPTION WILL SHOW ONLY THE TERM FEES BUT FEES LEFT WILL NO BE SEEN
+## How to generate class school fees sheet for daily collection
+NOTE: THIS OPTION WILL SHOW ONLY THE TERM FEES BUT FEES LEFT WILL NO BE SEEN

 1. Click on ‘DAILY RECORD’
 2. Click on ‘SCHOOL FEES IN CLASS COLLECTION’